 In the top bar of the visualization, you will see the option to toggle between User Flows and Top Paths.

 Top paths will show the 50 most common event sequences of up to the number of steps you had selected in the User Flow sankey visualization.

 The total percentage of users who reached the ultimate destination of a flow is indicated on the top left, while the total users that reached a given step and the percentage of users who converted from the previous step are indicated on the bottom of each step.

 While this article covers the basics of the Flows report, you can learn more about its capabilities in the following additional articles:

-- Build a Flows Report - learn to use the more advanced features of your Flows report
+- Advanced Flows Functionality - learn to use the more advanced features of your Flows report